What Can You Deduct From an Employee's Paycheck?

 A number of states are more protective.
 Some states require employers to get the employee's consent, in writing, before they can deduct the cost of broken goods or cash register shortages from the employee's paycheck.
 Some allow these deductions only if the employee admits to being responsible for the loss or shortage.

 California doesn't allow these deductions at all.
 Unless the employer can show that the employee acted dishonestly, willfully, or in a grossly negligent manner, these costs may not be passed along to employees.

 Deductions for Lodging and Meals

-Under federal law, there’s an exception to the general rule that no deduction can bring an employee’s pay below the minimum wage.
-Employers may deduct the cost of providing lodging and meals provided to employees, even if that causes the employee to take home less than the minimum wage.
-In fast food restaurants, for example, many employees work minimum wage jobs – and employers often charge employees the cost of one meal per shift.
+Under federal law, there’s an exception to the general rule that paycheck deductions cannot bring an employee’s pay below the minimum wage.
+Employers may deduct the cost of providing lodging and meals to employees, even if that causes the employee to take home less than the minimum wage.
+In fast food restaurants, for example, many employees work minimum wage jobs—and employers often charge employees the cost of one meal per shift.

-Employers may deduct meals and lodging only if it is customary in the industry to provide those items to employees.
+Employers may deduct meals and lodging only if they are being provided primarily for the benefit of the employee and only if it is customary in the industry to provide those items to employees.
 And, the employer may deduct only the reasonable cost of providing the items, not what it would charge the public.

 Most states follow the same rule, but some are more protective.
 In California, for example, employers may take deductions for meals and lodging only if employees voluntarily agree, in writing, to the deductions.
-And, some states limit how much an employer can deduct.
+And, some states place limits on how much an employer can deduct.